kzsc/kzsc-web/README.md

 **Your all setup to start coding!**
 Take a look at the code in src, this is where we will be writing most of our JavaScript code
 for this project.

+For this project we'll also be using Semantic UI React For documentation check out the website at: `https://react.semantic-ui.com/introduction`